adel-mamin/amast/libs/hsm/README.rst

 - how HSM can send events to itself
 - how the events sent to itself are then dispatched back the the HSM
 - how events can be allocated on stack or from event memory pool
-- how the events allocated from the memory pool are then garbage collected by the event library
+- how the events allocated from the memory pool are then freed by the event library

 The key libraries at play here are: